getodk/docs/docs/central-api-authentication.rst

 App User Authentication
 -----------------------------------------------------------------------------------------------------------------------

+.. raw:: html
-App Users are only allowed to list and download forms, and upload new submissions to those forms.
-Primarily, this is to allow clients like ODK Collect to use the OpenRosa API (``/formList``\  and ``/submission``\ ), but any action in this API reference falling into those categories will be allowed.

-Rvoking an App User is same as deleting session token.
-You can do this by calling `DELETE /sessions/{appUser} </central-api-authentication/#logging-out-revoking-an-app-user>`__.
+  <p>App Users are only allowed to list and download forms, and upload new submissions to those forms.
+Primarily, this is to allow clients like ODK Collect to use the OpenRosa API (<code>/formList</code> and <code>/submission</code>), but any action in this API reference falling into those categories will be allowed.</p><p>Rvoking an App User is same as deleting session token.
+You can do this by calling <a href="/central-api-authentication/#logging-out-revoking-an-app-user">DELETE /sessions/{appUser}</a>.</p>

 Using App User Authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **GET /v1/key/{appUser}/example3**

+.. raw:: html

-To use App User Authentication, first obtain a App User, typically by using the configuration panel in the user interface, or else by using the `App User API Resource </central-api-accounts-and-users/#app-users>`__.
-Once you have the token, you can apply it to any eligible action by prefixing the URL with ``/key/{appUser}``\  as follows:
+  <p>To use App User Authentication, first obtain a App User, typically by using the configuration panel in the user interface, or else by using the <a href="/central-api-accounts-and-users/#app-users">App User API Resource</a>.
+Once you have the token, you can apply it to any eligible action by prefixing the URL with <code>/key/{appUser}</code> as follows:</p><p><code>/v1/key/!Ms7V3$Zdnd63j5HFacIPFEvFAuwNqTUZW$AsVOmaQFf$vIC!F8dJjdgiDnJXXOt/example/request/path</code></p><p><em>(There is not really anything at <code>/v1/example3</code>; this section only demonstrates how generally to use App User Authentication.)</em></p>

-``/v1/key/!Ms7V3$Zdnd63j5HFacIPFEvFAuwNqTUZW$AsVOmaQFf$vIC!F8dJjdgiDnJXXOt/example/request/path``\

-*(There is not really anything at ``/v1/example3``\ ; this section only demonstrates how generally to use App User Authentication.)*\

 .. dropdown:: Request